spell-music/csound-expression/tutorial/chapters/Intro.md

 * Set Csound flags with meaningful (well-typed) values.
         Derive as much as you can from the context.

-* Composable guis.
+* Composable GUIs.
 Interactive instruments should be easy to make.

 Acknowledgements